HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 ## Objectives

 * Gain hands-on experience with SIEM technologies.
-* Develop familiarity with Windows Event Logs and Sysmon telemetry.
+* Develop familiarity with Windows Event Logs and Sysmon logs.
 * Build and validate security detections using Splunk SPL.
 * Develop and tune alerting logic to reduce false positives.
 * Understand attacker tactics, techniques and procedures (TTPs).